 is located at the ground floor.
 The Buzz Bar

 is located at the basement of the building.
-The main restaurant is located on the upper floor.
+The main restaurant & bar is located on the first floor.

-You can access the staircase to the upper floor restaurant either from the ground floor bakery, or through a separate narrow entrance on the right side of the building.
+You can access the staircase to the upper floor restaurant either from inside the ground floor bakery, or through a separate entrance at the road level and on the right side of the building.

 The dining room is large and impressive and exudes a classy elegance.
-Several glass top wooden tables and chairs with black finish are laid all across the dining room.
-The tables have white table cloths, metallic vas with fresh flowers, and glasses with napkins inserted in them.
-If you look up, the ceiling is quite impressive as well.
+Several glass top wooden tables and chairs with black lacquer finish are laid across the dining room.
+The tables have white table cloths, porcelain vas with fresh flowers, and glasses with napkins inserted into them.
+The ceiling is quite impressive as well.
 It has matte-yellow finish with carved artwork as well as chandeliers.
 With white wooden framed glass windows, wooden floor and decorative pillars, the ambience of the restaurant is definitely quite appealing.

-The Glenary's restaurant has recently undergone some renovation and restructuring.
-The well stocked bar which is now located next to the entrance door, used to be on the opposite side of the room and at the end of the large dining room.
+The Glenary's restaurant has undergone some major renovations and restructuring.
+The well stocked bar which is now located next to the entrance door, used to be on the opposite side and at the end of the large dining room.
 There used to be sofas on the right side of the room offering wonderful views of the mountains and valley through the large windows.
 Those sofa seats were the first to get filled up.

 For starters some of the great dishes are pepper chicken and Chinese fried chicken.
-You can also go for fish finger, cheese balls, French fries, pakodas and crispy fried pork, chicken/ pork/ beef/ prawn chili.
+You can also go for fish finger, cheese balls, French fries, paneer or veg pakodas and crispy fried pork, chicken/ pork/ beef/ prawn chili.
 Alternatively, you can go for one of the many soups.
 We like Chicken clear or chicken mushroom soups.
 You can also try hot & sour, chicken corn, vegetable or tomato soup.

 In Continental, some of the great dishes include mixed grill, roast chicken, chicken hamburger steak and fried fish & chips.
 There are pork and beef items as well like roast pork, roast beef, beef steak etc which you can have with a portion of French fries.
 Other great dishes are Fish or Vegetable Au Gratin, or even baked cheese macaroni.

-In Chinese, some of the great non vegetarian dishes include sliced chicken with vegetable, chicken or fish manchurian, chicken mushroom, chicken or pork chilly and Chinese roast pork.
+In Chinese, some of the great non vegetarian dishes include sliced chicken with vegetable, chicken or fish manchurian, chicken mushroom, chicken/ pork/ beef chilly and Chinese roast pork.
 In vegetarian, you can go for Chinese vegetable, baby corn in hot sauce or veg manchurian.
 In the mains you have a choice of veg/ chicken/ mixed/ pork/ beef chowmeins or fried rice.

-Tandoor items at the Glenary's are our first choice.
+In Indian, tandoor items at Glenary's are our first choice.
 Favorites include Tandoori chicken, chicken reshmi kababs, chicken tikka kabab and the fish mahi tikka.
 You can combine it with tandoori roti or naan or even garlic naan.
 There are also standard North Indian vegetarian and non-vegetarian dishes in the menu such as paneer matar, sahi paneer, corn palak paneer, chicken butter masala, chicken kofta curry, chicken bharta, etc.